networknext/next/docs/run_your_own_client_and_server.md

 The Network Next SDK will pick up your buyer private key from this environment var and link your server to the buyer you created in the previous step.

 Make sure that UDP port 50000 is open to receive packets via firewall rule in google cloud for your VM.
-For instructions how to do this, read this StackOverflow page: [https://stackoverflow.com/questions/21065922/how-to-open-a-specific-port-such-as-9090-in-google-compute-engine]
+If you are not familiar with how to do this in Google Cloud, read this StackOverflow page: [https://stackoverflow.com/questions/21065922/how-to-open-a-specific-port-such-as-9090-in-google-compute-engine]

-Now set the server IP address in an environment var to your VMs external IP address, so Network Next knows what IP address your server is listening on:
+Now set the server IP address in an environment var so Network Next knows which IP address your server is listening on:

 ```
 export NEXT_SERVER_ADDRESS=<your server external ip address>